dakshy/dakshy/README.md

 - 🔭 I am currently learning to code in more programming languages.
 - 💪 I am in need of a inspiration.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other programmers for knowledge.
-- 🥅 2021 Goals: Be better than that of 2020
+- 🥅 2021 Goals: Be better than that of 2020.
 - ⏳ Sad Thing: Waiting for some freetime to watch some Anime.
-- ⚡ Fun fact: I love to watch cartoons and anime!!
+- ⚡ Fun fact: I like to work alone.

 ## Connect with me: